etiennebert/forest_club/2_MRIO/README_MRIO.md

      ```bash
      HILDA_Aggregation_CBA-and-TBA_detailed_per_commodity_BRA.yxmd
      ```
-     - Aggregates TBA results for various countries (focusing on Brazilian deforestation)
+     - Aggregates TBA results for various countries (focusing on Brazilian deforestation).
      - Generates `HILDA_V_2_1_Sankey_Prepared_05102024_BRA.xlsx`
-     - Output location: `2.MRIO\Visualisation\2.
+     - Output location: `2_MRIO\Visualisation\2.
 Sankeys\1_TBA files prepared`
      - **Note**: You can adapt this script for other producer countries such as IDN and COD if needed.

 ---